Published Mar 26, 2026

 export ORBIQ_API_KEY="your_api_key_here"

-Step 1: Set Up the MCP Server Scaffold
+Step 1: Create the MCP Server Scaffold

 import { McpServer } from "@modelcontextprotocol/sdk/server/mcp.js";